 Information regarding the COVID-19 booster vaccine in the Imperial County

-COVID-19 Booster vaccines are recommended following the primary vaccination series for specific populations, as outlined below.
+The Updated COVID-19 Booster vaccine is recommended 2-months following the primary vaccination series or monovalent booster dose, for specific populations, as outlined below.

-A COVID-19 booster dose is recommended following completion of a primary vaccination series.
+An updated COVID-19 booster dose is recommended following completion of a primary vaccination series or monovalent booster dose.
 The following ages are eligible for a booster dose:

 Johnson & Johnson: 18 and older